 - In a small mixing bowl whisk together the melted vegan butter, the hot sauce, granulated garlic, and salt to make the buffalo sauce.
 Set aside.

-- Heat a large nonstick skillet (like cast iron!) over medium heat, add the two teaspoons of oil then the drained soy curls.
-Fry for 5-7 minutes, stirring occasionally, until the soy curls are lightly browned.
-Pour the buffalo sauce over the soy curls and cook and for an additional 2-3 minutes until the sauce is absorbed.
-Taste and add more hot sauce or salt if desired.
-Remove the soy curls from heat and set aside until you're ready to make your pizza.
+- Heat a large skillet over medium heat.
+Add the two teaspoons of oil and drained soy curls.
+Sauté until the soy curls are lightly browned, about 5-7 minutes.
+Pour in the buffalo sauce and cook an additional 2-3 minutes until the sauce is absorbed.
+Remove from the heat and set aside until ready to make the pizza.

 - When the oven is nice and hot, prepare your pizzas.
-Stretch (don't roll!) your dough to 12" and place in a lightly oiled large cast iron skillet.
-Drizzle a little olive oil over the dough and spread it to cover with your fingers.
-Then sprinkle some minced or crushed garlic over the olive oil.
-Sprinkle with vegan mozzarella, then cover with about ⅓ of the buffalo soy curls.
-Lastly add some of the white and light green parts of the scallions.
-Place the entire cast iron skillet on rack, and bake for 12-15 minutes, or until the crust has darkened and turned dark brown or black in spots.
+Stretch the dough into a 12-inch round and place in a lightly oiled large cast iron skillet.
+Drizzle a little olive oil over the dough and spread it with your fingers to coat the dough.
+Top with the minced garlic, then add the vegan mozzarella followed by about 1/3 of the soy curls.
+Lastly add the sliced white and light green parts of the scallions.
+Place the entire cast iron skillet on rack, and bake for 8-15 minutes, or until the crust has darkened and turned dark brown or black in spots.